sumchuenli/sumchuenli.github.io/_pages/about.md

     <td>My goal is to build a home filled with my favourite things and people.</td>
     <td>The purpose is to experience a joy that rests, to celebrate life as it is.</td>
     <td><ul>
+    <li>Sleep.
+Follow a regular sleep schedule that allows for 8 hours rest.</li>
     <li>Location.
 Have my own room, possibly moving to dorms next year!</li>
     <li>Tangibles.
 Buying second hand things and keeping things minimal.</li>
     <li>Memories.
 Collecting photos, journal entries and music, this is how I remembering things.</li>